If you want to drive organic traffic to your website, you must understand two critical aspects of SEO strategy:

 5. Reach Out to Journalists

 However, there are effective methods to make your pitch stand out.
-Paddy Moogan, from Aira, explains how his team uses this tactic successfully to earn high-quality backlinks for their clients:
+Paddy Moogan, Co-Founder of Aira, explains how his team uses this tactic successfully to earn high-quality backlinks for their clients:

 "We take an individual from a client's company, usually the founder, Managing Director, or CEO (although it can be anyone, really) and get them to provide us with their views and opinions on a set of topics.